SandipDeb05/the-movie-tone/README.md

 - If the movie, series, game exist in the API then all the data with the matching name is fetched from the API and displayed in the application inside of a card.
   - If the title name is not present in the API then "Movie not found" message will be shown.
 - While the title name is getting searched in the API, a Loading message is show.
-- The data that is comming from the OMDB API are the title, poster, category, and the release year
+- The data that is comming from the OMDB API are the title, poster, category, and the release year.

 ### Credits